Recipe: Slow Cooker Lentil and Bean Chili

 This strawberry lemonade smoothie is slightly tart, mostly sweet, fresh tasting breakfast treat that is absolutely perfect for those warm summer months.
 It’s also dairy free and has no banana in it — something that’s almost unheard of when it comes to smoothies.

 I’m pretty sure my love affair for smoothies has been going on for close to fifteen — maybe twenty — years.
-I like them fruity, i like them green, i like them decadent and sweet.
+I like them fruity, I like them green, I like them decadent and sweet.
 I like them for breakfast, lunch, or dessert.
 I like, just love them.
 So long as they are dairy-free, of course.

 Smoothies fell out of my diet recently for a few reasons.
 First being it was winter and I naturally just don’t crave them when it’s cold.
 I was also following a low-carb approach to eating, so that knocked off pretty much all fruit from my repertoire.
 I’ve slowly been working my way back to them and am loving every single solitary sip.